 It turns out, the rich players began to demonstrate rude behaviors by making exaggerated moves like banging their pieces louder on the board.
 They would excessively celebrate.
 They showed signs of greed by taking extra Pretzels from the bowl.
 And when they got stuck, they began to say things like, “I’ll just buy my way out.”

-The astounding thing, and I’m not making this up, is when Piff asked about their experience of the game, the rich players would boast about their brilliant moves and tactics of how they played while completely ignoring the fact that a simple coin flip at the beginning gave them clear advantage.
+The astounding thing and I’m not making this up, is when Piff asked about their experience of the game, the rich players would boast about their brilliant moves and tactics of how they played while completely ignoring the fact that a simple coin flip at the beginning gave them a clear advantage.

 Born on third, thinks he hit a triple.

 The rich drive differently than the poor.
 Those who drive fancier cars are less considerate of pedestrians and cut other drivers off more frequently.

 So, here’s a question, is wealth simply a coin flip?
 Is it a matter of zip code, race, gender, the family you are born into?

 If so, then…

 Why are the rich “more likely to break the law while driving, relative to lower-class individuals, exhibit unethical decision-making tendencies, take valued goods from others, lie in a negotiation, cheat to increase their chances of winning a prize and endorse unethical behavior at work than were lower-class individuals.”

 Or have we built a system that encourages this behavior?